alejandroaisam/Football-and-Troubles/README.md

 -   Time Series analysis (TimeSeries.Rmd): a visualization depicting the number of protests per month in three contexts: Northern Ireland, Derry and Belfast.

--   Geographical analysis (MapViz.Rmd and AnimatedMap.Rmd): A map construction representing the number of protests per year in each district.
+-   Geographical analysis (MapViz.Rmd and AnimatedMaps.Rmd): A map construction representing the number of protests per year in each district.

 ## 4. Cliftonville FAC analysis